 (normative) Using the DLMS/COSEM application layer in various communications profiles

-The COSEM interface model for energy metering equipment, specified in IEC 62056-6-2:IEC 62056-6-2:— has been designed for use with a variety of communication profiles for exchanging data over various communication media.
+The COSEM interface model for energy metering equipment, specified in IEC 62056-6-2:2021 has been designed for use with a variety of communication profiles for exchanging data over various communication media.
 In each such profile, the application layer is the COSEM AL, providing the xDLMS services to access attributes and methods of COSEM objects.
 For each communication profile, the following elements shall be specified:

 the targeted communication environments;